 Tea is the next most popular beverage after water across the world.
 From the vast array of herbal tisanes and floral teas, to American iced teas, to piping hot tea of Japan and China.
 The strong sweet tea of Ireland or the spiced milk driven chai, or bubble tea in Asia.
 All tea is good for the soul.

 The softer photos above were taken just now as I took a break from writing and made hot, light scones ( if I say so myself), accompanied by piping hot tea served on a white lace cloth and tray.
-The Queen Anne Cup, Saucer and Plate is a delicate Shelley 1920’s Black and White set.
-This was probably the best cup of tea we have shared in the last 3 months.
-This is due mostly to using such beautiful fine china cups and appreciating the ability to be inside on a cold, rainy day.
-I am able to make tea whenever I want.
-Tea does taste better in vintage fine china cups for sure.
+The Cup, Saucer and Plate is a delicate Shelley 1920’s Black and White set.
+This was probably the best cup of tea we have shared in the last three months due mostly to using such delicate china cups and appreciating the ability to be inside on a cold, rainy day.
+I can make tea whenever I want.
+Tea does taste better in vintage, bone china cups, for sure.

 Content and Images Di Baker 2020 All Rights Reserved